 - No Name Given: Harry Palmer is not his real name.

-- Obfuscating Stupidity: Harry Palmer.
+- Obfuscating Stupidity: Harry Palmer, as befitting a spy.

 - The Pub Schlub Seduction Technique: Harry Palmer is picked up by a beautiful young woman - who is later revealed to be an Israeli agent - in a West Berlin bar and invited back to her flat.
 He goes along with it but is not convinced for a moment that her motives are genuine, telling his German contact that "she picked me up last night, and - with my irresistible charm - I want to know why, and who she's working for."
 Despite his suspicions, she still manages to distract him long enough for her associates to search his hotel room.

 - Ransacked Room: Harry Palmer and Samantha Steele return to her apartment to find it ransacked and her mother's pearls missing.

 - Same Language Dub: Eva Renzi was dubbed by Nikki Van der Zyl, while David Glover was dubbed by Dinsdale Landen.

 - Saved By The Coffin: This is supposed to be the method by which an East German defector is to be smuggled to the west; but the whole thing is a Soviet setup to catch the ones who smuggle out defectors.

 - Sexy Shirt Switch: We're introduced to Harry Palmer in his flat and a random girl is wearing one of his shirts.

 - Spy Fiction: Quintessential Stale Beer.
 Long coats, morally iffy actions and backstabbing in the bombed-out ruins of Berlin - yup, it's definitely dirty 60s spy fiction.

 - Take It to the Bridge: Glienicke Bridge is featured prominentely.

 - Tap on the Head: Vulkan knocks Harry out with a wrench.